Knowledge Resource Centre

 Current Awareness Service:

-In order to keep the KRC clientele abreast about latest developments in the field of management science and allied subjects, KRC provides current awareness service in the form of e-alerts informing about latest articles, books, news items, blog posts, tools etc over
+In order to keep the library clientele abreast about latest developments in the field of management science and allied subjects, library provides current awareness service in the form of e-alerts informing about latest articles, books, news items, blog posts, tools etc over email.

 User Orientation:

-User’s orientation is provided to new KRC users such as students and faculty members as and when they join the institute.
-The orientation programme provides overall overview of the KRC, its services and resources, use of catalogue, location of resources etc to enable new KRC users make effective use of the KRC and its resources.
+User’s orientation is provided to new library users such as students and faculty members as and when they join the institute.
+The orientation programme provides overall overview of the library, its services and resources, use of catalogue, location of resources etc to enable new library users make effective use of the library and its resources.

 Literature Search / Inter-library loan:

-KRC has established contacts with different libraries to meet the varied information needs of KRC clientele.
-KRC procures the resources which are not available in its own collection required for the clientele from other libraries on inter library loan.
+Library has established contacts with different libraries to meet the varied information needs of library clientele.
+Library procures the resources which are not available in its own collection required for the clientele from other libraries on inter library loan.

 Membership: